Show me the claw.”

 After nearly a year away from the game — during which his name was the subject of constant rumours and his personality was under a microscope — Leonard seems at peace with his basketball situation.
 And now, finally, the ideas he and Nurse tossed around in their first summer meeting can move from the whiteboard to the court.

-Steve Nash's journey from Victoria to the Hall of Fame
+Steve Nash's journey from Victoria to two Halls of Fame

-As Steve Nash is enshrined in the Basketball Hall of Fame, close friends from childhood through to the NBA open up about what makes the kid from Victoria so special.
+Steve Nash is now in two Halls of Fame.
+Close friends from childhood through to the NBA open up about what makes the kid from Victoria so special.